fastlane/fastlane/fastlane/docs/PluginsTroubleshooting.md

 Run `fastlane` using `bundle exec fastlane [lane]` to make sure your bundle is properly loaded.

+This is required when you have use plugins from a local path or a git remote.

 ### Use the `--verbose` mode

 Running `fastlane [lane] --verbose` will show a lot more information, that might be useful to resolve the issue.